-Last year, the National Ocean and Atmospheric Administration (NOAA) identified 1,341 tornadoes in the US.
+Last year, the National Oceanic and Atmospheric Administration (NOAA) identified 1,341 tornadoes in the US.
 Of these, 31% occurred in three states: Mississippi, Alabama, and Texas.

 These three states, which all border the Gulf Coast, are part of “Dixie Alley,” a tornado-prone area in the Southeastern US.